Bubblr-Inc/ai-vault-aws-installation/README.md

 ### Customer Data
  - Customer data stored by AI Vault is limited to a user's e-mail address.
 This address is stored in an encrypted format in the database at the column level.
 This RDS database will be encrypted at rest by default.

+### Principal of Least Prviledge
+- AI Vault containers require read and write access to a RDS postgres database only.
+They do not require access to any other AWS resources and therefore do not need to run with a powerful IAM role.
+Please ensure when setting up you do not inadvertantly assign unnecessary IAM permissions or roles.
+-
  ## Build or prepare the infrastructure.

 This can be done a number of ways however, we generally use terraform so to setup the infrastructure required by AI-Vault please use [this guide that describes how to do this](doc/README-WORKED-INSTALL-TF.md)